numba/llvmlite/README.md

 Under Windows, you must have [cmake](http://www.cmake.org/) installed, and LLVM should have been built using cmake, in Release mode.

-To build the llvmlite C wrapper, run `python ffi/build.py`.
+To build the llvmlite C wrapper, run `python setup.py build`.

 ## Run tests